Licorice (gamer): Cloud9

 After the 2020 season, Cloud9 announced that they would be retaining their entire roster for the 2021 LCS season; however, after LEC Star Luka "Perkz" Perković became available for trade, he was subsequently acquired by Cloud9 in October 2020, and Academy player Fudge was promoted to the starting lineup, replacing Ritchie in the toplane.

 FlyQuest

-In November 2020, FlyQuest bought out Richie's contract from Cloud9 for a reported US$1.5 million.
+In November 2020, FlyQuest bought out Ritchie's contract from Cloud9 for a reported US$1.5 million.
 Through the 2021 Spring Split and half of the 2021 Summer Split, FlyQuest amassed only a 9–24 record, with Ritchie posting the worst kill-death ratio among all LCS players up until July in the Summer Split.

 Golden Guardians

 In July 2021, FlyQuest sold Ritchie's contract to Golden Guardians, who had a 8–25 record at that point in the season.
 At the time of signing, Golden Guardians also agreed to extend his contract through the 2023 season.
-Golden Guardians had an improved win rate after the acquisition of Richie, finishing the season with a 14–31 record.
+Golden Guardians had an improved win rate after the acquisition of Ritchie, finishing the season with a 14–31 record.

+Dignitas

+After the 2023 season, Golden Guardians left League of Legends, and esports as a whole, releasing Ritchie in the process.
+Ritchie would not be signed by a team for the 2024 first split, but signed with Dignitas on May 7, in time for the Summer split.
+Dignitas would finish 5th in that split, failing to qualify for the 2024 World Championship in the final LCS split.

+Lyon

+On December 23, 2024, Ritchie was announced as the top laner for Lyon, a team formed as a merger between former LLA teams Rainbow7 and Six Karma, in the newly-formed LTA North Conference (which replaced the LCS).